marekvks/marekvks/README.md

 ## I'm 15 years old student studying at SSPS

-- 🌱 I’m currently learning Game Dev & Web Dev
+- 🌱 I’m currently learning software engineering
-- 🥅 2021 Goals: I would like to learn C#, Javascript and create a small game using Unity Engine.
+- 🥅 2021 Goals: I would like to learn C# and Javascript to higher level and create a small game using Unity Engine.

 <br />